po1sigala/live/01-Class-Content/05-Third-Party-APIs/01-Activities/28-Stu_Mini-Project/README.md

 2. When generating a new `<tr>` for a project, add one more `<td>` that holds a button for deleting a project from the list.

-3. Use jQuery event delegation to attach an event listener to each of those buttons so that when clicked, the parent `<tr>` element will be removed from the page.
+3. Use jQuery event delegation to attach an event listener to each of those buttons so that when clicked, the parent `<tr>` element will be removed from the page and the project is removed from localStorage.
+(HINT: How might using a data-* attribute be helpful?)

 ---